atlas-flavor-tagging-algo/Athena-retagging-setup/README.md

 #### How to use:

  1. Start from a new lxplus session.
- 2. To create a Athena test area, run

-    `. setup-and-build-all.sh <path-to-test-area>`
+ 2. Run `. setup.sh`.

-    This will create a subdirectory and build the required packages.
-If anything goes wrong (i.e. the compilation will randomly segfault, the best known solution is to try again), you can rerun the individual executables from the `<path-to-test-area>` directory.
+    This will create an `athena` subdirectory and build the required packages.
+If anything goes wrong (i.e. the compilation will randomly segfault, the best known solution is to try again), you can rerun the build scripts from the `athena` directory.

- 3. **If the test area has already been built**,

-    `. setup-environment.sh <path-to-test-area>`

-    will set up Athena in your previously created test area.
-Rules for the arguments remain the same.
+    If the `athena` directory already exists the environment will be set up but the build steps will be skipped.

- 4. The Athena Job Options files will be linked under `<path-to-test-area>/run`.
+ 3. The Athena Job Options files will be linked under `athena/run`.
 Go there and run

-    `athena {jobOptions_tagdl1.py, jobOptions_tagbb.py}`
+    `athena {jobOptions_tagdl1.py, jobOptions_tagbb.py, ...}`

 That's it.

 #### What this will do: